CleasbyCode/pdvzip/README.md

 To avoid security warnings, run the file from a ***Windows console***, as shown in the above example.

-***The file within the ZIP archive that appears first within the ZIP file record, determines what extraction script, based on file type, is used.***
+***The "file" (could be a folder) within the ZIP archive that appears first within the ZIP file record, determines what extraction script, based on type, is used.***

 For common ***video & audio*** files, ***Linux*** will use the ***vlc*** or ***mpv*** media player. ***Windows*** uses the default media player.